somacdivad/grinpy/docs/README.md

 # How to build the docs

 GrinPy uses Sphinx for generating the API documentation.
-Pre-built docs for can be found at [https://grinpy.rtfd.io](https://grinpy.rtfd.io).
+Pre-built docs can be found at [https://grinpy.rtfd.io](https://grinpy.rtfd.io).

 ## Instructions